Forecasting

 Linear regression is ideal if you’re looking to make more sophisticated connections between different aspects of your business.
 That said, while assembling the data is relatively simple, you will need some specialist knowledge in order to interpret it.

-How to build a forecasting model in Excel
+How to build an Excel forecasting model

 The best way to build a useful, intuitive forecasting practice within your business may be to use some kind of template.
 Choosing a template automates some of the calculations you need to perform and can prove very intuitive.